label Nutrition

 • Pemmican bars: 500–550 kcal/100 g, now available in commercially made Paleo versions

 Avoid food with high water content on anything beyond a day hike.
 Fresh food is fine for day trips or the first night of a backpacking trip, but the weight disadvantage compounds quickly over multiple days.
+For a full breakdown of weight-to-calorie ratios across trail food categories, see our backpacking food weight guide.

-Timing Your Calories for Sustained Energy
+Timing Your Hiking Calories for Sustained Energy

 Grazing every 45–60 minutes delivers more consistent energy than three large spaced meals.
 The digestive system under physical load prioritises fuel delivery, meaning big meals slow you down on steep climbs and often cause cramping at altitude.